Ask a doctor about a prescription for DABIGATRAN ETEXILATE VIATRIS 110 mg HARD CAPSULES

 If you interrupt treatment withDabigatran etexilate Viatris

 Take dabigatran etexilate exactly as prescribed.
-Do not interrupt your treatment with this medication without consulting your doctor first, as the risk of developing a blood clot may be higher if you interrupt treatment too soon.
+Do not interrupt your treatment with this medicine without consulting your doctor first, as the risk of developing a blood clot may be higher if you interrupt treatment too soon.
 Contact your doctor if you experience indigestion after taking dabigatran etexilate.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor or pharmacist.

-Like all medications, this medication may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

 Inform your doctor immediately if you experience a severe allergic reaction that causes difficulty breathing or dizziness.